 The minor in Russian is for students who seek to become proficient in the Russian language and acquire a good grasp of Russian cultural trends.
-In our introductory and intermediate Russian language courses, we use the most widely taught textbook series, Golosa and V puti, supplemented with authentic materials (short stories, poems, videos, songs, advertisements, magazines and newspapers, menus, etc.).
+In our introductory and intermediate Russian language courses, we use textbooks supplemented with authentic materials (short stories, poems, videos, songs, advertisements, magazines and newspapers, menus, etc.).
 Both culture courses in translation and advanced language and culture courses taught in Russian are offered.
 Students are encouraged to study abroad in Moscow, St. Petersburg, or elsewhere.
 Graduating Russian minors can go on to jobs in government, business, and nonprofits, and to graduate programs in Russian area studies.

-- Six additional 4-credit courses numbered CAS LR 240 and above are required for completion of the minor.
+- Six 4-credit courses numbered CAS LR 240 and above

 A grade of C or higher is required in all courses taken toward the minor.